DeeEmm/sparkduino/README.md

 The main goal of the project is to maintain an up-to-date ignition-only version of the Speeduino code so that those of us who run ignition-only systems can use a simplified and more relevent version of Tuner Studio.

-Additional features may also be integrated into the software
+Additional features may also be integrated into the software that are not currently relvent to Speeduino.

 FAQ